 Jordan has successfully combined his deep litigation experience with his extensive knowledge of U.S. and foreign patent prosecution practice.
 As an active member of the patent bar, he has prepared and prosecuted patent applications in the U.S. in the chemical, electrical, electrochemical, and mechanical arts including business methods; cable television equipment; computer circuits (including multiprocessor designs); computer peripherals such as laser printers and user input devices; cosmetic preparations; electronic toys, electrical testing apparatuses, fiber optics, high-end audio circuitry; kitchen appliances, medical devices, networking devices and methods, personal care devices; semiconductor design and fabrication, paperboard and plastic containers, RF equipment, signal processing software, speech recognition software, and telephony-related inventions.
 Jordan has also worked closely with an extensive network of foreign patent lawyers to prosecute patent and utility model applications world-wide for his clients.
 This experience allows him to consider multiple jurisdictions and venues, including inter partes proceedings at the U.S. Patent Office, in mapping potential client strategies.

 Jordan has substantial experience in developing strategies in view of the Hatch-Waxman Act and litigating the ensuing infringement, validity, and enforceability of pharmaceutical patents on behalf of generic and branded pharmaceutical companies.
-Most recently, he took a leading role in a multi-week bench trial involving seven Orange Book-listed patents covering issues of non-infringement, invalidity, and inequitable conduct.
-A few months prior to trial, he briefed and argued an emergency appeal involving a case of first impression before the U.S. Court of Appeals for the Federal Circuit involving the statutory 3-month stay provided under the Act.
+For example, he took a leading role in a multi-week bench trial involving seven Orange Book-listed patents covering issues of non-infringement, invalidity, and inequitable conduct.
+A few months prior to trial, he briefed and argued an emergency appeal involving a case of first impression before the U.S. Court of Appeals for the Federal Circuit involving the statutory 30-month stay provided under the Act.
 He has also had the rare experience of litigating a pharmaceutical patent infringement case for presentation to a jury in a case that settled following a number of successful pretrial rulings, jury selection, and opening statements.